kwodzicki/video_utils/README.md

 * [VobSub2SRT][vobsub]     - Used to convert VobSub subtitles to SRT subtitles
 * [cpulimit][cpu]          - Used to prevent processes from using 100% of CPU

+### Comskip INI file

+To easily have comskip use a specific ini file, define a COMSKIP_INI environment variable for the user that will be running the scripts.
+To do this, simply add the following line to your .bashrc or .bash_profile:

+	export COMSKIP_INI=/path/to/comskip.ini

+If code will be run under a user without a home directory, such as on a raspberry pi where Plex typically runs under the plex user, one can add the environment variable definition to the /etc/profile file, which will define it for all user on the computer.
+You can also have it only defined for given users based on the uid.
+For example, if your plex user is uid 456, then you could add the following to /etc/profile:

+	# Add COMSKIP_INI environment variable if user plex (uid 456)
+	if [ "$(id -u)" -eq 456 ]; then
+  		export COMSKIP_INI=/path/to/comskip.ini
+	fi

 ## Code example

     # create and instance of videoconverter class